Create a URIports account

 The Expect-CT header allows you to instruct user agents to expect valid Signed Certificate Timestamps (SCTs) to be served on connections to your host.
 This allows you to discover misconfigurations in the Certificate Transparency deployments and ensures that misissued certificates accepted by UAs are discoverable in Certificate Transparency logs.
 If you want to enforce this policy, add the valueless "enforce" directive to your policy and adjust the report-uri to "/reports/enforce"

-The Permissions Policy (previously known as Feature Policy) specification defines a mechanism that allows developers to selectively enable and disable use of various browser features and APIs.
+The Permissions Policy (previously known as Feature Policy) specification defines a mechanism that allows developers to selectively enable and disable the use of various browser features and APIs.
 A report is sent, using the Reporting API defined above, whenever a violation is triggered.
 There is no "disallow all" function, so you need to configure an allow list for each feature you want to allow or disallow. "microphone", "camera", "fullscreen" and "payment" are a few of the more common features that can be added to your policy.
-A complete list of available features and their definitions can be found here.
+You can find a complete list of available features and their definitions here.

-If you do want to implement this header, please adjust the permissions and allow list origin(s) to your liking.
+If you do want to implement this header, please adjust the featues and APIs and allow list origin(s) to your liking.